What is McKenna Syndrome?

 Moderate

-Notable social or occupational impairment; increased difficulty distinguishing insight from delusion.
+Symptoms result in notable social or occupational impairment, with increasing difficulty distinguishing insight from ideation.

 Severe

-Significant detachment from consensus reality; marked impairment in multiple domains of functioning.
+Pervasive detachment from consensus reality, with marked impairment across multiple domains of functioning.
+Insight into the condition may be substantially diminished.

 DIFFERENTIAL DIAGNOSIS